jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 # Introduction

-Environmental sustainability is an important consideration in networking.
-Both for ensuring that networking technology can enable societies to operate in an environmentally sustainable manner and that the networks themselves are environmentally sustainable.

-This document discusses protocol and network architecture aspects that may have an impact on the environmental sustainability of network technology.
+This document discusses protocol and network architecture aspects that have an impact on the environmental sustainability of network technology.
 For brevity, we will use the term sustainability to refer to environmental sustainability.
-We do note that sustainability as a term is widely used to refer to different notions of sustainability, and the most well-known larger definition of sustainability can be seen from the United Nations Sustainable Development Goals (UN SDG) {{UNSDG}}.
+We do note that sustainability as a term is widely used to refer to different notions of sustainability, and the most well-known larger definition of sustainability can be seen from the United Nations Sustainable Development Goals (UN SDG) [UNSDG].

+Environmental sustainability is an important consideration in society, and in networking, too.
+Networking technologies enable societies to operate in an environmentally sustainable manner and thereby have a positive hand print, yet networks themselves must be environmentally sustainable and minimise their negative foot print.

+Fundamentally the question is about resource usage and the lifecycle of network equipment.
+The less devices are built and energy is used, the less emissions are created.
+Networks are built with hardware and these in turn use electrical energy to run.
+Eventually, the hardware is decomissioned and some amount of the materials are recycled.

+We can divide the lifecycle in three main phase (omitting shipping of products):

+1. Manufacturing (including the raw material extraction and usage, the embedded chips and electronics, casing, and energy needed for these operations, etc.),
+2. Use phase that is about the operational energy use and repairing equipment, and
+3. End of life that can include both direct recycling of some of the materials, or finding a new life and usage for an old product that still functions, after which it is finally recycled.

+Networks are also physically built, both wired and wireless, and this construction work also creates emisssions.
+This category of emissions is out of scope of this document because the Internet community and network engineers have limited means to impact construction work itself and the associated industry, but we can impact how networks, protocols and hardware are designed, built and operated.

+All these phases create harmful emissions, into the ground and in the air, that have a negative impact on our environment and people.
+As the type of such emissions vary, they are often standardised as carbon dioxide equivalent (CO2e) to allow comparing sources and amounts of emissions.
+When discussing (carbon) emissions in this document, we generally refer to CO2e.

-Negative sustainability impacts like carbon emissions from networking comes from three primary categories: hardware manufacturing, direct energy usage and construction work.
-The last category is out of scope of this document because networking has limited means to impact construction work itself.
-The manufacturing of networking hardware, both for fixed and wireless networks, is a significant source of emissions, and recycling of ICT equipment is still limited.
-Direct energy usage of networking and the source of the energy have been the primary concerns, but as the world moves towards greener energy production, the relative negative impacts related to manufacturing becomes more prominent.
+The manufacturing of networking hardware, both for fixed and wireless networks, is a significant source of emissions, and recycling of ICT equipment is still limited beyond the casing and some other parts.
+Direct energy usage of networking and the source of the energy have often been the primary concerns.
+There are many reports and scientific papers discussing carbon emissions of the energy used by ICT.
+As of today, and the foreseeable future, the difference in emissions of the electric grid between countries and regions can vary significantly.
+In EU, there are 10-fold differences between countries, and similar differences exist between US states.
+On a global level, the differences can be over 50-fold.
+Yet, as the world moves towards greener energy production, the relative negative impacts related to manufacturing becomes more prominent and the importance of equipment longevity grows.

 When good design and architecture can improve the sustainability of networks, they should certainly be applied to designing new protocols and building networks.
 Intuitively, protocol and network architecture choices can have an impact on sustainability.
 At the very least the right design and architecture can make it possible to have a positive impact, but of course the architecture alone is not enough.
 The possibilities offered by the architecture need to be realized by implementations and practical deployments.

 To give an example of an architectural aspect that potentially has a sustainability impact, enabling the collection of information (e.g., energy consumption) and then using that information to make smarter decisions is one.
 For instance, understanding power consumption of individual nodes can be valuable input to future purchasing decisions or development efforts to reduce the power consumption.
 Yet, as data collection is often rather easy, we should not overdo it in such a way that it leads to accumulation of dark data (i.e. data that is collected and stored, but never used).
 All data collection consumes processing power, network resources and storage space, and this can in turn increase the emissions from the network.

 Other architectural examples include making it possible to scale resources or resource selection processes performed in a sustainability-aware fashion.
 The use of communication primitives that maximize utility in a given problem (e.g., using multicast) or the use of technologies that reduce the number or size of messages needed for a given task (e.g., binary encoding instead of textual) are some further examples.

 Of course, some of these aspects may have a major impact on sustainability, where others may only have a minor effect.
 There are also tradeoffs, such as side-effects of architectural choices, e.g., dynamic scaling of a router network potentially impacting jitter, or putting cellular base stations to sleep and activating them as capacity needs grow may introduce a delay in matching the needs of the data flows.